The Top 20 Japanese Restaurants in Singapore

 Total Scores

-The sushi restaurant likes to serve its specials in omakase style, so expect servings to be a bit smaller than usual.
-We also noticed slight inconsistencies with customer service and speed, but with the number of customers the staff serve daily, it’s understandable.
+There were slight inconsistencies with customer service and speed, unfortunately, but with the number of customers the staff serve daily, it was understandable.

 Pros